n4ogw/so2sdr/share/so2sdr-bandmap-help/so2sdr-bandmap-help.md

 ![so2sdr-bandmap setup](./so2sdr-bandmap-setup.png)

+* There are three font settings: for the general user interface of the program; for the frequency scale on the bandmap; and for callsigns placed on the bandmap.
 * Bandmap ID number corresponds to the radio number in so2sdr; 1 or 2.
 * TCP port: this is the TCP port number used to control the bandmap.
 If running SO2R, each needs a different port number.